TheCodeDaniel/flu-share/README.md

 An application to allow sharing between Android and Macos.

-As for the name "flushare", it comes from two words, "Android" and "Airdop", and just like fusion in DBZ, you get an all new powerful warrior "flushare"
+As for the name "flushare", it comes from two words, "flutter" and "share", easy right ?

 ## Getting Started